Blue-throated bee-eater: Description

-Adult blue-throated bee-eaters grow to around 21 cm, with an additional 9 cm including tail streamers.
-They weigh around 34 to 41 grams.
-Adults have spectacular plumage with a red crown and nape, dark green wings, blue tail, light green breast, white belly, and the signature blue throat.
-Juveniles develop their full plumage later, with mostly green coloration all over their body.
-They have a dark green head and wings and light green breast.
-Both adults and juveniles have black eye patches.
-Eye color can range between red and brown, or a combination.
+Adult blue-throated bee-eaters are around 21 cm long, excluding the elongated central tail feathers, which are an additional 9 cm, and a weight of around 34–41 grams.
+Adults have spectacular plumage with a red-brown crown and nape, dark green wings, blue tail, light green breast and belly, and the signature blue throat.
+Juveniles are mostly green all over their body, developing their full plumage later; they have a dark green head and wings and light green breast, and also lack the elongated central tail feathers of adults.
+Both adults and juveniles have black eye stripes.
+The eyes range between red and brown, or a combination.

-Vocalizations

-Blue-throated bee-eaters make a combination of vocalizations characterized as longcalls, alarm calls, chirps, low chirps, purrs, sharp coos, trills, and feeding calls.
-Longcalls have been observed to communicate long distances and are recognizable by their volume and intensity.
-A longcall is performed either during flight or on a perch by stretching and pointing their bill upwards, known as a "longcall" posture.
-Chirps are short and sharp with regular intervals, often used during digs.